 There was once a time when men could pull off the unibrow.
 That time has ended.
 And should you be a gentleman with Internet access and a genetic predisposition to hair between your eyebrows, you should be searching on how to get rid of that unibrow ASAP.
 Or you can just read this article right here.
 We won’t dive into why there’s hair in that one troublesome area, rather focus strictly on how to remove it as quickly and efficiently as possible.
-And should you be among the few defiant holdouts who say to hell with unibrow removal or grooming in general, we commend your bravery but certainly don’t envy your style.
+And should you be among the few defiant holdouts who say to hell with unibrow removal or Three Grooming Rules Every Bearded Man Needs to Know in general, we commend your bravery but certainly don’t envy your style.
 For everyone else, here’s how to get rid of a monobrow/unibrow.

 How to Get Rid of a Monobrow/Unibrow

 When it comes to unibrow maintenance, you have options.
 For instance, at the high end of the unibrow removal spectrum are relatively expensive procedures like laser treatment or electrolysis.
 Both are somewhat experimental methods that should be administered by a professional.
 It will cost you, but it will also possibly take the burden off your shoulders for the longest period of time.
 In fact, some professionals claim that laser treatment will permanently remove that unibrow for good.
 We suggest consulting with one of those professionals or the nearest Kardashian before determining whether those claims are true.

 Otherwise, when asked how to get rid of a unibrow/monobrow, most dudes will tell you they do one of the following: plucking, waxing or trimming.
 The first two sound painful because they are.
 But women have been doing this sort of thing for centuries so surely you can keep up, right fellas?
 Here’s how you should wax your eyebrows safely and effectively.

 Waxing – Strips, Home Kits, or a Specialist?